-At Weightmans, we understand that the administration of a person's estate can be a complex, time consuming and often emotional time.
-That's why we work with you to take the strain and make the process as straightforward as possible.
+We understand that the administration of a person's estate can be a complex, time consuming and often emotional time.
+That's why our probate solicitors work with you to take the strain and make the process as straightforward as possible.

 Executors appointed by the deceased's Will are responsible for the administration of the estate, which involves:

 - Submitting an Inheritance Tax Return (now required on all estates)

 - Gathering in the deceased's assets

 - Paying the legacies as set out in the Will

 - Setting up and dealing with the administration of any trusts set up under the deceased's Will

 Our experienced probate solicitors help to relieve the burden of administering an estate at a difficult time, handling all aspects, from dealing with the courts and tax offices through to finalisation and distribution.

 If a person dies without making a Will (known as 'intestacy'), we'll guide you through the process of administering their estate, explaining all the options available to them.
 We also advise on post-death arrangements.